Josie and the Pussycats (comics)

 Josie and the Pussycats (initially published as She's Josie and Josie) is a teen-humor comic book about a fictional rock band, created by Dan DeCarlo and published by Archie Comics.
-It was published from 1963 until 1982; since then, one-shot issues have appeared on an irregular basis.
-A second series, set in the New Riverdale universe, launched in September 2016.
+First published in 1963, with regular issues through 1982, additional one-shot issues followed on an irregular basis.
+A reboot of the comic for the New Riverdale imprint launched in September 2016.

-The series was adapted into a Saturday morning cartoon by Hanna–Barbera in 1970 and a live-action motion picture by Universal Studios and Metro-Goldwyn-Mayer in 2001; each of these productions was accompanied by a Josie and the Pussycats soundtrack album.
-A completely African-American version of the band also appeared in the drama series Riverdale on The CW, after which the character Josie joined Katy Keene.
+Hanna–Barbera adapted the comic as a Saturday-morning animated TV series in 1970, paired with an eponymous pop album.
+The band was subsequently portrayed in a 2001 live-action film, with musical performances released on an eponymous soundtrack album.
+Josie and the Pussycats appear as part of the 2017 live-action television drama series Riverdale on The CW, with the character of Josie recurring in the Katy Keene spin-off series.

 Publication history

 Cartoonist Dan DeCarlo, who had spent most of the 1950s drawing teen and career-girl humor comics such as Millie the Model for Atlas Comics, that decade's forerunner of Marvel Comics, began freelancing for Archie Comics.
 In 1960, he and Atlas editor-in-chief Stan Lee co-created the short-lived syndicated comic strip Willie Lumpkin, about a suburban mail carrier, for the Chicago, Illinois-based Publishers Syndicate.
 Casting about for more comic-strip work, DeCarlo created the characters of Josie and her friends.
 Josie DeCarlo, the artist's wife and Josie's namesake, explained that "We went on a Caribbean cruise, and I had a [cat] costume for the cruise, and that's the way it started."

 DeCarlo first tried to sell the character as a syndicated comic strip called Here's Josie, recalling in 2001:

-Josie was introduced in December 1962, when her appearances in Archie's Pals 'n' Gals #23 (Winter 1962-1963) hit the stands.
-A new solo series, She's Josie, debuted in February 1963.
+Josie was introduced in a solo series, She's Josie.
+The first issue was cover-dated February 1963.
 The series featured levelheaded, sweet-natured redhead Josie, her ditzy blonde bombshell friend Melody, and the brainy, cynical, bespectacled brunette Pepper.
 These early years also featured the characters of Josie's beatnik boyfriend Albert; Pepper's strong but not-too-bright boyfriend Socrates ("Sock" for short); Albert's rival Alexander Cabot III, who chased after both Josie and Melody; and Alex's obnoxious twin sister Alexandra Cabot.
 None of the mainstream Archie characters appeared with Josie until the ninth issue of her own title.
 Josie and her friends occasionally appeared in "crossover" issues with the main Archie characters.
 She's Josie displayed a new Josie-only logo beginning with issue #14 (August, 1965), was officially renamed Josie with issue #17 (December, 1965), and again renamed, to Josie and the Pussycats, with issue #45 (December, 1969).
 The series finished its run under this title with issue #106 (October, 1982).
 Josie and her gang also made irregular appearances in Pep Comics and Laugh Comics during the 1960s.

 In 1969, Archie Comics made several changes to the Josie comic: